tadaadata/tadaatoolbox/README.md

 Please consider this as a teaching project and be careful if you intend to use it for production use.<br /> To see what's new, see [NEWS.md](https://github.com/tadaadata/tadaatoolbox/blob/master/NEWS.md).

+As a sideproject, I attempted to visualize the package depencencies [in this document](http://htmlpreview.github.io/?https://github.com/tadaadata/tadaatoolbox/blob/master/dev/dependencies/dependencies.html).
+It's not optimal yet, but at least it's a glimpse of the first two layers of dependencies.

 Installation
 ============